godotengine/godot-docs/tutorials/performance/using_multimesh.rst

 of the whole MultiMesh.
 It is possible to provide a custom visibility rect for them, but it will always be *all-or-none* visibility.

-If the objects are simple enough (just a couple of vertices), this is generally not much of a problem, as most modern GPUs are optimized for this use case.
+If the objects are simple enough (just a couple of vertices), this is generally not much of a problem as most modern GPUs are optimized for this use case.
 A workaround is to create several MultiMeshes for different areas of the world.